apereo/cas/cas-server-documentation/integration/ADFS-Integration.md

 ```

 Configure CAS to reference the keypair, and configure the relying party trust settings
-in ADFS use the `certificate.crt` file for encryption.
+in ADFS to use the `certificate.crt` file for encryption.

 ## Modifying ADFS Claims